dialpad/dialtone-vue/tools/README.md

 #### `migrate.sh`

-The following script is used to run a migration map against a specified directory.
+The following script is used to run a migration map against a specified file or directory.

 ##### Usage